rleonard21/hotwire-lite/readme.md

 # Hotwire Lite
 ## Overview
-My original hotwire controller was relatively expensive per unit (~$60!).
+My [original hotwire controller design](https://github.com/rleonard21/hotwire-controller) was my first real embedded systems project and had several shortcomings as a result.
+The goal of this "lite" project was to design and build the cheapest version of the original project while significantly improving its performance.

-After using the circuit extensively in the shop, I realized that the cost could be reduced in several ways.
-The goal of this project is to build the cheapest controller without compromising the original constant-power functionality.
+(The [original project](https://github.com/rleonard21/hotwire-controller/blob/master/README.md) has some nice pictures of the project in action.)

 ## Observations
 1. The power, LCD, and PID settings were never changed after finding the